tatoalo/pressReadMePlease/README.md

 With pressReadMePlease you can automate this, **set it and forget it!**.

-By default the authentication token updating procedure will launch every Friday at 3.20am, of course you can edit this scheduling in the related crontab file.
+By default the authentication token updating procedure will launch every day at 3.20am, the business logic for actually running E2E controls whether to run or not.
+Currently, we need to run every 3 days.

 ## Quick Start w/ Docker